 The Competition Authority launched several sector inquiries as part of its duty to protect competition on Turkish markets.
 As a result, the Competition Authority published sector reports concerning sectors such as the retail sector for fast-moving consumer goods, the motor vehicles sector, the pharmaceuticals sector and the natural gas sector.
 The Competition Authority's primary goal in conducting these inquiries is to detect impediments that negatively affect competition on the reviewed markets and to prepare suggestions against detected sector-specific problems.
-In 2017, the Competition Authority published a sector report concerning television broadcasting sector on digitalisation and convergence.
+In 2018, the Competition Authority published a sector report on hazelnut sector.
+In 2018, the Competition Authority also launched a sector inquiries into licensing of musical works broadcasted in public places and radio television establishments.